naushadbegum/Project_2_watch_up_react/watch-up/README.md

     - Current limitation :
          - User needs to select a state in the dropdown list before clicking on the campgrounds, parking lots and convinience stores.
     - Future implementation :
         - Dropdown list can be added to the guide tab as well so that users can select from the tab and click on campgrounds, parking lots and convinience stores.
-4. Add weather feature
-    - Current limitation :
-        - Due to time limitation, was not able to add the weather feature to the application.
-    - Future implementation :
-        - Using the open weather api, weather can be added to the map.
-A weather forcast feature will be very useful for the visitors.

 ---